3lsilver/call-congress-src/README.md

 TODO
 ================
--- Redo Datamapper models and queries to use validations and associations

--- Sanitize and filter all html input/output

 -- Add calling campaigns:
    Allow users to create "call campaigns" with targeted legislators, talking points and a unique home page for the campaign.
 This is a bigger project and didn't make it into the launch but it will be a killer feature once it is implemented.